jtiosue/jtiosue.github.io/pages/math/in-defense-of-symbols.md

 We are plotting $f(t) / P$, where recall that $P = f(0)$, the initial amount of money that you put into the account.
 When $h$ is greater than 0, the plot jumps every $h$ years, which corresponds to when the interest is compounded.
 When $h=0$, there is no such jump because the interest is being compounded continuously - i.e. all the time.
 From the blue line, we can see that with an interest rate of 10% and compounding continuously ($h = 0$), after 10 years your $P$ dollars will become almost $3P$ dollars.
 This is much better than the 5% interest rate.

 The lines on this plot follow an *exponential growth*.
 Exponential growth occurs whenever the *change* in some quanity is proportional to the quantity itself.
 In this case, the amount of money that is added to your account (i.e. the change of your account balance) is proportional to the current balance in your account.
+This observation then suggests that $f(t)$ should follow an exponential growth, which is precisely where my "educated guess" of $f(t) = PA^{rt}$ from earlier came from.

 ### So what is e?